-While the IT environment is becoming more complex, cybercriminals are getting better at identifying and targeting these intrinsic weaknesses.
-Nearly 40% of IT security, line-of-business, and data management specialists cited the rising sophistication of attacks and the increasing complexity of managing and supporting security products as significant challenges, according to IDC's Data Services for Hybrid Cloud Survey.
 Attackers benefit from complexity, which may lead to configuration weaknesses and user ignorance.
-With the increasing attack surface across on-premises infrastructure, cloud infrastructure (public, private, and multicloud), and endpoint devices, the number of potential vulnerabilities is growing as well.
+With the increasing attack surface across on-premises infrastructure, cloud infrastructure (public, private, and multi-cloud), and endpoint devices, the number of potential vulnerabilities is growing as well.
 Continued cloud adoption and data migration projects have enterprises of all sizes reassessing their security strategies after uncovering gaps in coverage.
 The survey data suggests that bolstering data security and mitigating cloud risks will require not only technology but people and process changes as well.

-Cybersecurity has been an IT discipline for more than two decades, but cyber protection is quickly becoming an IT discipline in its own right.
-It enlists the skills of traditional backup/recovery, disaster recovery, cybersecurity, and storage management specialists to support the organization's data security strategy.
+Cybersecurity has been an IT discipline for more than two decades, but cyber protection is quickly becoming a complementary IT discipline.
+It enlists the skills of traditional backup/recovery, disaster recovery, and storage management specialists to support the organization's data security strategy.
 These professionals must assess and modernize backup and recovery plans and address system redundancy and failover.
+Increasingly, IT leaders are viewing cybersecurity and cyber protection holistically and are seeking solutions that seamlessly integrate the two to better protect data and simplify implementation and operations.

 Both cybersecurity and cyber protection functions must be coordinated into a continuum of protection that bridges their traditional silos.
-These newly integrated functions must be regularly assessed to ensure adequate enforcement mechanisms to defend against fast-evolving threats like ransomware, which increasingly demand sophisticated software capable of dynamically adjusting to new strains as they emerge.
+These newly integrated functions must be regularly assessed to ensure adequate enforcement mechanisms to defend against fast-evolving threats like ransomware which increasingly demand sophisticated software capable of dynamically adjusting to new strains as they emerge.

-In addition to the reputation damage, direct and opportunity costs, and regulatory sanctions mentioned previously, cyberattacks can result in unplanned downtime, loss of competitive trade secrets, and permanent data loss.
+In addition to the reputation damage, direct costs, and regulatory sanctions mentioned previously, cyberattacks can result in unplanned downtime, loss of competitive trade secrets, and permanent data loss.
 IDC research has found that the average cost of downtime industrywide is \$250,000 per hour.
 Comparing the cost of attack prevention and recovery software with even one hour of downtime often justifies the cost.
 In many cases, breaches now require public disclosure, ensuring reputational damage that is often long lasting, with no way to repair permanently lost customers or data.
-IDC research has found that reputational damage occurs in almost half of data breach situations, further increasing costs and justifying the costs of recovery.
+IDC research has found that reputational damage occurs in almost half of data breach situations further increasing costs and justifying the costs of recovery.